durrcommasteven/transformer_wavefunctions/README.md

 A transformer model designed to learn the ground state of a Hamiltonian

-For a colloquial introduction to the topic, see the writeup at [my blog](https://durrcommasteven.github.io/blog/transformer-quantum-states/)
+For a colloquial introduction to the use of language models for modeling quantum systems (and transformers specifically), see the writeup on
+[my blog](https://durrcommasteven.github.io/blog/transformer-quantum-states/)

  - `TFIM_Visualizations.ipynb` A jupyter notebook with visuals comparing transformer results to results found using DMRG